rmvpaeme/fenton-shiny/README.md

 ## Installation

-The app can be used at rubenvp.shinyapps.io/fenton or selfhosted.
+The app can be used at rubenvp.shinyapps.io/fenton or self hosted through Docker.

 ```
 docker run -dp 0.0.0.0:3838:3838   -v /data:/srv/shiny-server/data  --platform linux/amd64 rmvpaeme/fenton:0.1